drgzkr/GSBS_GUI/README.md

 # GSBS_GUI
-A make-shift GUI for viewing results of the GSBS algorithm from pip install statesegmentation
+A make-shift tkinter GUI for viewing results of the Greedy State Boundary Search algorithm from pip install statesegmentation

 Has horrible implementation, but is convenient.